-We are required to report to you if:
+We are required to report to you if

-- in our opinion the Annual Governance Statement does not comply with the guidance included in 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; or - we issue a report in the public interest under section 24 of the Act; or - we make a written recommendation to the Authority under section 24 of the Act; or - we exercise any other special powers of the auditor under the Act.
+- in our opinion the Annual Governance Statement does not comply with the guidance included in 'Delivering Good Governance in Local Government: Framework (2016)' published by CIPFA and SOLACE; or - we have reported a matter in the public interest under section 24 of the Act in the course of, or at the conclusion of the audit; or - we have made a written recommendation to the Authority under section 24 of the Act in the course of, or at the conclusion of the audit; or - we have exercised any other special powers of the auditor under the Act.

-We have nothing to report in these respects.
+We have nothing to report in respect of the above matters.

-Conclusion on the Authority's arrangements to secure value for money through economic, efficient and effective use of its resources
+Conclusion on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources